-Here you will be able to see the recommended oil type, the standards the oil should meet, and the quantity of oil needed.
+Here, you will see the recommended oil type, the standards the oil should meet, and the quantity of oil needed.

 API oil specifications requirements are also printed on the bottle.
-Ensure that you will get the right quantity of oil as stated in your owner's manual.
+Ensure that you will get the correct quantity of oil as stated in your owner's manual.

 You can choose between synthetic and conventional motor oil.